CedricGatay/pr_custom_component/info.md

 ## Upgrading an Auto Generated Custom Component

 1. In the HA UI go to "Configuration" -> "Integrations", select the PR Custom Component with title `Tesla` Component's `...` menu and reload.
-This will automatically download the latest files from the Pull Request
+This will automatically download the latest files from the Pull Request.
+   1. If the switch for autoupdate is enabled, an update is automatically downloaded at the next refresh.
 2. Restart Home Assistant.

 ## Uninstalling an Auto Generated Custom Component